IRIS-2024/.github/profile/README.md

         <img src="https://github.com/IRIS-2024/Front/assets/76986589/3da7922e-03f2-4b80-ae51-cf395f83019e" width="250"/>
       </td>
       <td>
-         This page shows the witness comments along with the map. <br/><br/> Missing locations are marked with blue markers and witness comments are marked with red markers. <br/> Click a marker to display the corresponding witness comment at the top.
+         This page shows the witness comments along with the map. <br/><br/> Location of the report is marked with blue markers and witness comments are marked with red markers.<br/>Numbered markers in the order in which comments are submitted, making it easier to track a missing person's whereabouts. <br/><br/> Click a marker to display the corresponding witness comment at the top.
       </td>
    </tr>
       <tr>